Division of Campus Life

 Programs and Advising

-The U-FLi Center develops programming an provides resources that support the holistic development of the U-FLi student community at Brown.
-The center coordinates major programs including the Kessler Scholars, the U-FLi Peer Counselor and the Undocumented Student Programs.
+The U-FLi Center coordinates programs and initiatives that support the academic success and well-being of U-FLi students.
+The programs include: the Kessler Scholars Program, the U-FLi Peer Counselor Program, and the Graduate Student Initiative.

 Explore Our Programming